+Under current law, a person may not operate a motor vehicle while he or she has a "prohibited alcohol concentration."
+"Prohibited alcohol concentration" means one of the following:

+- a.
+If the person has one or no prior OWI or OWI-related convictions, suspensions or revocations, as counted under item 8, b, below, a BAC if 0.1% or more by weight of alcohol in the person's blood or 0.1 grams or more of alcohol in 210 liters of the person's breath. - b.
+If the person has two or more prior OWI or OWI-related convictions, suspensions or revocations, as counted under item 8, b, below, a BAC of 0.08% or more by weight of alcohol in the person's blood or 0.08 grams or more of alcohol in 210 liters of the person's breath.

-Under current law, a person may not operate a motor vehicle while he or she has a BAC of 0.1% or more by weight of alcohol in that person's blood or 0.1 grams or more of alcohol in 210 liters of that person's breath [s.
-346.63 (1) (b), Stats.].
-The same BAC standard applies to OWI-related offenses involving causing injury, great bodily harm or death by operation of vehicles [ss.
-94.09 (1) (b), 343.63 (2) (a) 2 and 940.25 (1) (b), Stats.].
-In addition, this 0.1% BAC standard is used in:
+As noted above, this prohibited BAC standard applies to OWI and to OWI-related offenses involving causing injury, great bodily harm or death by operation of vehicles [ss.
+343.63 (2) (a) 2, 940.09 (1) (b) and 940.25 (1) (b), Stats.].
+In addition, this prohibited BAC standard is used in:

-a.
+- a.
 The administrative suspension provisions in the implied consent law relating to drunk driving.
 Under s.
-343.305 (7), Stats., if a driver submits to a chemical test for intoxication under the implied consent law and the test results indicate a BAC of 0.1% or more, the person's operating privilege is administratively suspended for six months.
+343.305 (7), Stats., if a driver submits to a chemical test for intoxication under the implied consent law and the test results indicate a prohibited BAC, the person's operating privilege is administratively suspended for six months. - b.
+The statutory legal presumptions applicable in any action or proceeding in which it is material to prove that a person was under the influence of an intoxicant or had a prohibited BAC while operating or driving a motor vehicle [s.
+885.235, Stats.; see pages 1 and 2 of Appendix A, attached].